A Parallel-World Experiment on Ranking Rules, Quality Allocation, Concentration, and Path Dependence in the Graze Trending News feed

 Abstract

 Online news feeds are responsive attention markets: the content shown to users affects the interactions that determine future rankings.
 This feedback loop can generate cumulative advantage, concentrating attention among incumbent publishers and making outcomes sensitive to early luck.
 We propose a randomized parallel-world field experiment on the Graze Trending News feed to test how ranking design shapes these dynamics.
 Users are persistently assigned to one of nine worlds implementing three ranking rules: a status-quo local-interaction rule, a lightly smoothed interaction-per-impression rule, and a heavily smoothed interaction-per-impression rule.
-Because items decay out of the feed within 12 hours, the experiment consists of repeated short-lived attention markets.
+Because items decay out of the feed within 48 hours, the experiment consists of repeated short-lived attention markets.
 The primary outcomes are user engagement, position-weighted quality allocation, variance in exposure among similarly high-quality posts, outlet-level concentration, and cross-world divergence in market shares.
 Quality is measured using a pre-specified external label estimated from chronological-feed interactions.
-The central question is whether exposure-normalized ranking can reduce concentration and path dependence while preserving or improving the quality of attention allocated to news.
+The central question is how designs, such as exposure-normalized ranking, trade off concentration, unpredictability, and user-facing quality/engagement metrics.
+The central hypothesis is that interventions that reduce concentration may do so by increasing unpredictability.

 External Link(s)